cdapio/hydrator-plugins/transform-plugins/docs/XMLParser-transform.md

                      - "Exit on error" : Stops processing upon encountering an error
                      - "Write to error dataset" :  Writes the error record to an error dataset and continues

+**failOnArray:** Whether to allow xpaths that are arrays.
+If false, the first element will be chosen.
+Defaults to false.

 Example
 -------